Updated May 12, 2024

 All Michigan LLCs have to file an Annual Statement after their registration is approved.
 The state department sends a pre-printed copy of the form to the company's assigned resident agent around 90 days before the due date.

-Keep in mind that all LLCs must file their Annual Statement/Report by February 15 of each year.
+Keep in mind that all LLCs must file their Annual Statement by February 15 of each year.
 The exception is new LLCs formed after September 30, which are not required to file in the year following their formation.

 What happens if I don't file my Annual Statement?